reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

   // ...
 }
 ```
-Even if we don't define any values for the properties `send-report-emails` and `report-type`, we will now get the default values `Boolean.FALSE` and `ReportType.HTML` respectively.
+Even if we don't define any values for the properties `send-report-emails` and `report-type` in `application.properties`, we will now get the default values `Boolean.FALSE` and `ReportType.HTML` respectively.

 ### Validate Nested Configuration Objects
 For some properties, it makes sense to bundle them into a nested object.